csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 Upon completion of this tutorial, you will get familiar with:
 - Personal and project-specific disk areas and their quotas in CSC supercomputing environment
-- Ideal disk areas for large I/O operations
+- Ideal disk areas for large I/O operations (=reading and writing operations)

 ## Identify your personal and project-specific directories in Puhti and Mahti supercomputers